vmware-archive/hillview/README.md

 in a place of your choice and run the shell script `ideaXXX/bin/idea.sh`.

+## Project structure

+Hiero is broken down into two separate projects:
+* hieroplatform: pure Java, includes the entire back-end
+* hieroweb: the web server, web client and web services; links to hieroplatform

 ## Import Hiero into IntelliJ IDEA

+To load the project that you want to contribute to, move to the corresponding folder: `cd hieroplatform` or `cd hieroweb`.

 Next, import the hiero project inside IntelliJ.
 On the welcome screen, select the "import project" option, point to the "pom.xml"